Taitava/silverstripe-simplegallery/README.md

 Sorry, a better readme is still under construction.

-This is compatible with SilverStripe 3.
-Any volunteers for checking the compatibility for SilverStripe 4? :)
+This is compatible with SilverStripe 4.
+If you need to use this with SilverStripe 3, check release line 2.x for older versions.

 ## Configuration options